Out On A Limb [VOD]

 With expert training from disability sports instructors as well as volunteer helpers, the trio set out to learn how to master their adaptive skis and navigate the perilous mountain terrain.
 Both mentally and physically, this week will be one of the most challenging and rewarding experiences of their lives.

-Who's in the doc?
+Who's in the documentary?

 Three years ago, as a result of falling down an escalator, 33-year-old former estate agent Daniel Wilson became paralysed from the waist down following severe haemorrhaging during vital spinal surgery.
 Fuelled by the pure adrenaline that comes from this exhilarating and perilous sport, this is Dan’s second time in attempting to master adaptive skiing.
 However, despite facing the hazardous mountain terrain, being away from his home in the UK presents a much larger challenge.
 With regular medication needed as well as constant maintenance of various physical ailments, Dan must not neglect his health and daily care routine, despite being immersed in the excitement and intensity of the trip.